-Statutory Board Financial Reporting Standard 107 Financial Instruments: Disclosures (SB-FRS 107) is set out in paragraphs 1-45 and Appendices A-D. All the paragraphs have equal authority.
+Statutory Board Financial Reporting Standard 107 Financial Instruments: Disclosures (SB-FRS 107) is set out in paragraphs 1-45 and Appendices A-C. All the paragraphs have equal authority.
 Paragraphs in bold type state the main principles.
 Terms defined in Appendix A are in italics the first time they appear in the Standard.
-SB-FRS 107 should be read in the context of its objective, the Preface to Statutory Board Financial Reporting Standards and the Framework for the Preparation and Presentation of Financial Statements.
+SB-FRS 107 should be read in the context of its objective, the Preface to Statutory Board Financial Reporting Standards and the Conceptual Framework for Financial Reporting.
 SB-FRS 8 Accounting Policies, Changes in Accounting Estimates and Errors provides a basis for selecting and applying accounting policies in the absence of explicit guidance.